shmoesmith/clip/README.md

+Implement a webpage with the following requirements:
+Have a web page with three main sections:
+Section 1: A title with the text “Click on your least favorite sports below to delete them until you have three left” Section 2: A list of the sports names found at the bottom of this page.
+Section 3: A button to reset the list to its original state You can style this webpage however you’d like (fonts, colors, etc.)
+As a user clicks on a specific sport name, it should be deleted from the list.
+There should be an animation (of your choice) associated with the deleting of a sport name If the list of sports names is empty, you should show a message to the user saying “Oh no, you deletd all the sports :(” You can use any front end libraries to accomplish this task (ReactJS is preferred) Please add a README.md file to the project that explains how to run it

+Please use the following list of sports to populate the webpage:

+const sports = [
+  { id: 'ab123aa', name: 'Baseball' },
+  { id: 'ab124aa', name: 'Golf' },
+  { id: 'ab125aa', name: 'Hockey' },
+  { id: 'ab126bb', name: 'Soccer' },
+  { id: 'ab127bb', name: 'Football' },
+  { id: 'ab128cc', name: 'Skiing' },
+  { id: 'ab129dd', name: 'Ping Pong' },
+  { id: 'ab130cc', name: 'Foosball' },
+];

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>